zmkfirmware/unified-zmk-config-template/README.md

 The configs with then be outputted to the `firmware` directory along with the firmware files.

 #### Build Cache
-A docker volume is used to cache the build artifacts, this allows subsequent builds to compile faster.
+A docker volume is used to cache the build artifacts, allowing subsequent builds to compile faster.

 ### Cleanup